don1138/blender-materials/README.md

 ## [Matlib VX](https://github.com/don1138/blender-materials/tree/main/Matlib-VX)
 **908 Materials** - A port of the Materials Library files that shipped with the Blender 2.7.2-compatible version of the add-on, but which are missing from the version that ships with current Blender.

-Alternately, **Adamantite Machine** has done the same thing wiht their [Blender Asset Pack](https://adamantitemachine.com/b3dmatpack/).
+Alternately, **Adamantite Machine** has done the same thing with their [Blender Asset Pack](https://adamantitemachine.com/b3dmatpack/).
 Great minds… AMIRITE?

 ## [Tutorials](https://github.com/don1138/blender-materials/tree/main/Tutorials)
 **129 Materials & 30 Node Groups** - Collected Blender materials and nodes I've made from tips and tutorials.